fabio-hen/fabio-hen/README.md

 Electronic Engineer
 -------------------

-I’m an Electronic Engineer, and I'm an enthusiastic in technology
+I am an Electrical Engineer, and I am a technology enthusiast.
+I have some knowledge in C and C++, and these days I'm learning Python and Data Analytics.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [fabio.he@outlook.com](mailto:fabio.he@outlook.com)